 Genre: Third-person documentary adventure

 Key features: Paperlike core controls that progresses through 6 levels and incorporates puzzles, unorthodox mechanics and short films

-Platform: Tablets, mobiles iOS/Android and maybe PC/Mac
+Platform: Tablets, mobiles iOS/Android and PC/Mac

 Status: Expected to launch q1 2018